cscully-allison/data-ensemble-interview-artifacts/Codes.md

 	- P6 - "that would be that would be become an attribute on the communication node in the call graph."

-## What elements of a data mental model are there, perhaps those we don't typically think of as part of data typologies? (e.g., causality between parts of the data)
+## What elements of a data mental model are there, perhaps those we don't typically think of as part of data typologies? (e.g., causality between parts of the data) (Connor: Related to the relationships between data ^)

 ### Related: how do people connect multi-typology data?